AndreiPopaGit/FoodApi/README.md

-# FoodTrack2
+# FoodTrack

-FoodTrack2 is a comprehensive .NET-based application designed to efficiently manage and track food-related data.
+FoodTrack is a comprehensive .NET-based application designed to efficiently manage and track food-related data.
 The project follows a modular architecture, organized into several core components to ensure scalability, maintainability, and separation of concerns.

 ## Project Structure